 When someone is killed by the reckless, careless or negligent actions of another, a wrongful death lawsuit can often be brought to seek compensation for damages suffered by their dependents or other family members.

-The lawyers at Davis & Brusca, LLC have a 20+ year history of helping people seek justice when the death of their loved one was caused by the negligence of another person or company.
+Davis & Brusca, LLC, the wrongful death lawyers New Jersey residents trust, have a 20+ year history of helping people seek justice when the death of their loved one was caused by the negligence of another person or company.
 While no amount of money can replace the emotional losses, out legal team is committed to helping our clients seek the maximum compensation available under the law.

 A wrongful death lawsuit in New Jersey is filed in civil court.
 These claims can be filed regardless of whether a criminal claim is brought by the state to prosecute the wrongdoer, and the purpose of the civil suit is to reimburse the family members and dependents for the loss of income, support, guidance and “society” (think “companionship”) they suffer as a result of the death of their loved one.